lily-mosquitoes/scinguistics_archive/README.md

 Remember to add and commit changes using git (`git add .`, `git commit -m "commit message"`), and re-deploy to Heroku with `git push heroku main`.
 It is recommended to schedule [backups for the database](https://devcenter.heroku.com/articles/heroku-postgres-backups).

+## copyright

+The following copyright applies to this work:
+- The script file `process_recording.sh` is a modified version of [Yahweasel's craig powersfx.sh script](https://github.com/Yahweasel/craig/blob/master/cook/powersfx.sh), and it is licensed under the GNU Lesser General Public License v2.1 or any later version of the License.
+- The image file `catalog/static/images/lovekiss.gif` was retrieved from the image sharing service [Tenor](https://tenor.com/) ([original image](https://tenor.com/view/crush-lesbian-kiss-love-hearts-gif-13732215)), and it is shared through the deployed WebApp under their [terms of service](https://tenor.com/legal-terms).
+- The image file `catalog/static/images/scinguistics_icon.webp` is an asset of [Scinguistics](https://cramdvoicelessons.blog/) and all rights are reserved to the owner, permission for use must be explicitly granted from the owner ([see contact page](https://cramdvoicelessons.blog/contact/)).
+- The remainder of the code and assets in this repository is licensed under the GNU Affero General Public Licence v3.0 or any later version  of the License (see [LICENSE.md](https://github.com/lily-mosquitoes/scinguistics_archive/blob/main/LICENSE.md)).